WhiteCoatAcademy/clindesk.org/README.md

 * /templates/
   * [Jinja2](http://jinja.pocoo.org/) templates for Flask.
 * /deploy/
-  * Deploy scripts for EC2/AWS magic.
+  * Deploy scripts for S3/AWS magic.
 Don't do things here.

 ## Seeing Things Live

 Once you've seen & tested your changes locally (e.g. at localhost:5000), commit your changes and push.

-This will auto-HUP our [gunicorn](http://gunicorn.org/) instances on EC2, and your changes will appear at http://staging.clindesk.org/
+This will auto-push changes to AWS for S3 and CloudFront, and your changes will appear at http://staging.clindesk.org/ or http://staging.whitecoatacademy.org/

 ## Pushing to Production
 Finally, after you've seen your changes in staging, and they seem to be working, you should push into production!